128technology/docs/docs/intro_basic_conductor_config.md

 To complete a base configuration of the Conductor, name the Authority, and configure the web server as a service.

 ### Name the Authority
 1. Log in to the GUI for your Conductor.
-2. Select the Configuration menu.
+2. Select **Configuration**.
 3. Select Authority and change the Authority Name to a unique identifier for your system.
 4. Select **Validate** and then **Commit**.

 ### Configure the Web Server as a Service
-1. From the Configuration menu, select Services.
+1. From the Configuration screem, select **Services**.
 2. Select **Add** and enter the name of the webserver for the service.
 3. Set **Enabled** to True.
 4. Set **Scope** to Public.
 5. Enter the IP Address of the webserver in the Service Address field.
 6. Select **Validate** and then **Commit**.

+### Create the Tenant
+1. Log in to the Conductor GUI.
+2. Select Configuration.
+3. Select Tenants, and create the tenant _dallas.corp_.
+4. Return to the top level.